decred/dcrdocs/docs/advanced/navigating-politeia-data.md

 ![](/img/politeia/example-proposal.PNG)

-Within the version number folder all relevant data for that proposal can be found.
+All relevant data for the proposal can be found within the version number folder.

 ![Folder for version 2 of the example proposal](/img/politeia/prop-version2.png)